UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Prisa's Pop's loot stash has a guaranteed legendary.
 - Vault of the Serpet ammo crates contain Eridium.
 - Wainwright's chests in Knotty Peak are Jakobs-Only.

+#### Drop Location Changes:
+- Switch the Quadomizer and Duc on the Rampager and Dreg/Rage.
+- Switch the Messy Breakup and Ten Gallon on GenIVIV and Rax.

 #### Loot Pool Tweaks:
 - Add Mayhem 4 and Mayhem 6 exclusives to the world drop Legendary pools.
 Add Bekah, R.Y.N.A.H and The Hunt(er), to world drops.